caryxing/tweet_geo/README.md

 # Tweet.
 Geo
 Get tweets by geographical areas (coordinates).
-You can optionally specify a filter by key workds.
+You can optionally specify a filter by key words.

 # Design